steal1702/BoTTT-III/README.md

     npm install

-Rename `config-example.js` to `config.js` and edit the variables in the file using a text editor, like the bot's name and password.
+Rename `config-example.js` to `config.js` and edit the variables in the file using a text editor, like the bot's name, its password, and that you are its owner.
 To change the commands that the bot responds to, edit `commands.js`.

 Now, to start the bot, use:

     node main.js

 Some information will be shown, and it will automatically join the room(s) you specified if no error occurs.
-To set up permissions so you can access the bot's commands, review the `canUse` function in parser.js.
+Permissions for using commands can be adjusted in ``parser.js`` in the ``canUse`` function.
 Note that if the bot is not of sufficient rank, certain commands will not work.

 Development
 -----------